bchainzhang/bchainzhang.github.io/index.md

 ## Preprints

+- Xiao Sui, Sisi Duan, and Haibin Zhang.
+BG: A Modular Treatment of Byzantine Consensus. [<a href="files/bg.pdf">PDF</a>]

+This is our new paper trying to provide a "unified" theory of BFT replication.

 - Sisi Duan, Haibin Zhang, Xiao Sui, Baohan Huang, Changchun Mu, Gang Di, Xiaoyun Wang.
 Byzantine Fault Tolerance from Weak Certificates.
 [<a href="https://eprint.iacr.org/2022/625">eprint</a>]

-- Sisi Duan and Haibin Zhang.
-Byzantine Reliable Broadcast with $O(nL+kn+n^2 log n)$ Communication. [<a href="https://eprint.iacr.org/2022/554">eprint</a>]

-- Nicolas Alhaddad, Sisi Duan, Mayank Varia, Haibin Zhang.
-Practical and Improved Byzantine Reliable Broadcast and Asynchronous Verifiable Information Dispersal from Hash Functions. [<a href="https://eprint.iacr.org/2022/171">eprint</a>]

 - Haibin Zhang, Sisi Duan, Boxin Zhao, and Liehuang Zhu.
-WaterBear: Asynchronous BFT with Information-Theoretic Security and Quantum Security. [<a href="https://eprint.iacr.org/2022/021">eprint</a>]
+WaterBear: Practical Asynchronous BFT Matching Security Guarantees of Partially Synchronous BFT. [<a href="https://eprint.iacr.org/2022/021">eprint</a>]